-1 Prologo
+Prologo

-"This is a rocket science but you don't need to be a rocket scientist to use it" The Economist, September 2007
+"This is a rocket science but you don't need to be a rocket scientist to use it"

+The Economist, September 2007

 The main actor of this book is the Algorithm so, in order to dig into the beauty and challenges that pertain with its ideation and design, we need to start from one of its many possible definitions.
-The OXFORD ENGLISH DICTIONARY reports that an algorithm is, informally, "a process, or set of rules, usually one expressed in algebraic notation, now used esp. in computing, machine translation and linguistics".
-The modern meaning for Algorithm in Computer Science connotes something just a little different.
+The Oxford English Dictionary reports that an algorithm is, informally, "a process, or set of rules, usually one expressed in algebraic notation, now used esp. in computing, machine translation and linguistics".
+The modern meaning for Algorithm is quite similar to that of recipe, method, procedure, routine except that the word Algorithm in Computer Science connotes something more precisely described.
 In fact many authoritative researchers have tried to pin down the term over the last 200 years [3] by proposing definitions which became more complicated and detailed nonetheless, hopefully in the minds of their proponents, more precise and elegant.
-As algorithm designers and engineers we will follow the definition provided by Donald Knuth at the end of the 60s [7, pag 4]: an algorithm is a finite, definite, effective procedure, with some output.
-Although these five features may be intuitively clear and are widely accepted as requirements for a sequence-of-steps to be an algorithm, they are so dense of significance that we need to look into them with some more detail, even because this investigation will surprisingly lead us to the scenario and challenges posed nowa-days by algorithm design and engineering, and to the motivation underling this series of lectures.
+As algorithm designers and engineers we will follow the definition provided by Donald Knuth at the end of the 60s [7, pag 4]: an Algorithm is a finite, definite, effective procedure, with some output.
+Although these five features may be intuitively clear and are widely accepted as requirements for a sequence-of-steps to be an Algorithm, they are so dense of significance that we need to look into them with some more detail, even because this investigation will surprisingly lead us to the scenario and challenges posed nowadays by algorithm design and engineering, and to the motivation underling these lectures.

-- Finite: "An algorithm must always terminate after a finite number of steps ... a very finite number, a reasonable number."
-Clearly, the term "reasonable" is related to the efficiency of the algorithm: Knuth [7, p.
+Finite: "An algorithm must always terminate after a finite number of steps ... a very finite number, a reasonable number."
+Clearly, the term "reasonable" is related to the efficiency of the algorithm: Knuth [7, pag.
 7] states that "In practice, we not only want algorithms, we want good algorithms".
-The "goodness" of an algorithm is related to the use that the algorithm makes of some precious computational resources such as: time, space, communication, I/Os, energy, or just simplicity and elegance which both impact onto the coding, debugging and maintenance costs! - Definite: "Each step of an algorithm must be precisely defined; the actions to be carried out must be rigorously and unambiguously specified for each case".
+The "goodness" of an algorithm is related to the use that the algorithm makes of some precious computational resources such as: time, space, communication, I/Os, energy, or just simplicity and elegance which both impact onto the coding, debugging and maintenance costs!

+Definite: "Each step of an algorithm must be precisely defined; the actions to be carried out must be rigorously and unambiguously specified for each case".
 Knuth made an effort in this direction by detailing what he called the "machine language" for his "mythical MIX...the world's first polyunsaturated computer".
 Today we know of many other programming languages such as C/C++, Java, Python, etc. etc. All of them specify a set of instructions that the programmer may use to describe the procedure underlying his/her algorithm in an unambiguous way: "unambiguity" here is granted by the formal semantics that researchers have attached to each of these instructions.
-This eventually means that anyone reading the algorithm's description will interpret it in a definite and precise way: nothing will be left to personal mood!
+This eventually means that anyone reading the algorithm's description will interpret it in a precise way: nothing will be left to personal mood!